How to Buy a Used Car in Pakistan: Step-by-Step Guide

-Before you start looking for a used car, it’s crucial to understand the market value of the car models you’re interested in.
+Before you start looking for a pre-owned vehicle in Pakistan, it’s crucial to understand the cars’ market value and your budget.
 The market value represents the current price range for a specific car model in the market.
-This value can vary depending on the car’s condition, age, and demand.
+This value can vary depending on the vehicle body/engine condition, age, city (Karachi, Lahore, Islamabad, etc).
+Usually, cars sold in Karachi are cheaper compared to cars in Islamabad.

-Platforms like PakWheels and OLX Pakistan are excellent resources for researching market values.
+Platforms like PakWheels and OLX Pakistan are excellent resources for finding a cars’ market value.
 These platforms allow you to assess, compare, and research the prices of various models, helping you set a realistic budget.

 Once you find a car that fits your budget, the next step is to verify its registration documents.
 These documents are proof of the vehicle’s registration with local authorities, and they are crucial for legal ownership and transfer.
 The Excise & Taxation Department is the key authority responsible for vehicle registration in Pakistan.